johnrraymond/greatlibraryserver/readme.md

 In keeping with the Great Library’s mission to be open and transparent, here you will find documentation and information needed to understand the site and initial game-fi offering: The Scarab Cycle.

-Good games have 1) a good game play loop and 2) a good story.
+For starters, good games have 1) a good game play loop and 2) a good story.
 The stories for the games will come from the books, yet the loop comes from these requirements.

-So let's get started,
+So let's get to it,

 John R Raymond, Author of *The Scarab Cycle*